If any diet or lifestyle has the credentials of time and tradition behind it, it’s Ayurveda.

 This staple is excellent for clearing mucus and digestive toxins from the bowels.
 It is arguably the most essential legume in an Ayurvedic pantry.

 As you likely already know, turmeric is arguably the most powerful natural anti-inflammatory available.
-It is excellent for immunity, as well as detoxifying, soothing ulcers and aiding those with blood diseases including anemia, according to Ripa-Ajmara.
+Turmeric is excellent for immunity, as well as detoxifying, soothing ulcers and aiding those with blood diseases including anemia, according to Ripa-Ajmara.

 Excellent at aiding digestion, encouraging appetite and relieving diarrhea, cumin seeds are another powerful anti-inflammatory recommended for all three doshas.

 Unlike other salts which are thought to be heavier to digest, rock salt is semi-heated and considered light for digestion according to Ripa Ajmara.
 “Rock salt (which comes from the earth instead of the sea) pacifies all three doshas in Ayurveda.”

 These seeds are simultaneously sweet and bitter in taste, which helps them bring balance to all three doshas.
 Fennel seeds are additionally anti-inflammatory, diuretic and antiparasitic.

 Do you have any favorite Ayurvedic recipes or recipe sources to share?
 Have you ever tried following an Ayurvedic diet?
 If so, what was your experience?

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.